nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Order Commands
 These commands are for helping you to manage your incoming orders and manage accounts with SalesNote.
-Orders are created with a label describing them, a client, an amount, and a date. <br> The following are a few points to take note of:
+Orders are created with a label describing them, a client, an amount, and a date.
+The following are a few points to take note of:

 * The amount field is any number from 0 to 1 billion.
-* The date field should follow one of the following formats:
 * The client for the order **must exist in SalesNote** to create the order.
 For instance <br>
 `addorder l/blue blouse c/Jane a/22.50 d/20 August 2021` will fail if the client with name "Jane" is not in SalesNote.
 * Editing a client, will also edit all the orders tied to the client.
 For instance, if a client's name is changed from "Alice" to "Alice Lin", all orders addressed to "Alice" will now be addressed to "Alice Lin".
-* Note that the name is matched regardless of capitalisation!
-So if you have a client named "James", your order can be addressed to "james", "JAMES", "James" and so on.
+Note that the name is matched **regardless of capitalisation!** So if you have a client named "James", your order can be addressed to "james", "JAMES", "James" and so on.
+* The date field should follow one of the following formats:

   Format | Example
       --------|------------------